issa-project/issa-pipeline/pipeline/README.md

 NB: The classification models are created separately for each language.

-On this step from document text json files created in the previous step:
+On this step from document text JSON files created in the previous step:
 - create plain text files per Annif framework's requirement
 - separate text file by language
 - extract thematic descriptors by applying classification models for each language

 The following files are output at this step:
 - text files
-- json files with thematic descriptors according to the following schema
+- JSON files with thematic descriptors according to the following schema
 ```
 {'paper_id' <str>,
  'model': <str>,